MaterializeInc/materialize/doc/developer/design/20230801_sink_conn_mgmt.md

 approach because of its complexity (how far down do you propagate `CreateExportToken`s? does it differ during boostrapping vs. sink creation?) and its lack of parallelism with sources + the idioms of SQL planning.

-## Open questions

-I have not yet investigated what this change means for sink health reporting and am operating under the assumption that errors encountered in `storage::sink::kafka::KafkaSinkState::new` can still be propagated with `mz_internal.mz_sink_status_history`.